anzbert/rusty_link/README.md

 Some code for splitting closures has been borrowed from [ffi_helpers](https://crates.io/crates/ffi_helpers) with altered functionality.
 Thanks to Michael F Bryan for his work.
 [Pull request](https://github.com/Michael-F-Bryan/ffi_helpers/pull/8) to ffi_helpers pending.

+## Links

+I also made an Ableton Link wrapper plugin for Flutter, called [f_link](https://pub.dev/packages/f_link), based on what I learned in this project.